“Don’t be scared to walk alone. Don’t be scared to like it.” – John Mayer

 I’ve been fortunate to have been on numerous travel escapades, many of them on my own.
 In fact, I just returned from a six-month sabbatical, so the after-effects of my journey still linger as I write this.
 I’ve blogged a lot about the benefits of traveling and cultural immersion, but after returning, I feel compelled to dive deeper into the benefits of solo travel specifically.

-Yet what I have found from my experiences of traveling solo is that most of these concerns are fabrications of our fears.
-We’re more prone to believe our fears if we lack self-esteem and if we’re avoiding unaddressed issues.
+Yet, what I have found from my experiences of traveling solo is that most of these concerns are fabrications of our fears.
 The reality is that when you’re alone, it’s hard to avoid facing your demons.

 Once you resolve any lingering issues, it will be easier to appreciate your own company and spend time on your own.
-You’ll also have the perfect opportunity to reach higher realms of consciousness and spiritual insights.
+You’ll also have the perfect opportunity to become more self-aware and attune to your inner world.

 This became apparent to me after my recent visit to the Omega institute in Rhinebeck, New York, a global center for spiritual learning and personal development.
 Throughout my stay, I felt like I was submerged inside a mystical cocoon.
 The campus is a sacred haven, peppered with idyllic spots for introspection, such as ponds, trails, libraries and meditation halls.